 We won’t get into the nitty-gritty of all these means, but here is a good article that talks more about it.
 TF-IDF will not directly affect ranking – but will help the search engines better understand your content, which will help in the long run!

 The Report module provides the complete technical and on-page SEO audit.
-You can export the entire audit in PDF as in two forms – Summary (outline audit report) and Details (Complete report with solution).
+You can export the entire audit in PDF in two forms – Summary (outline audit report) and Details (Complete report with solution).

 These are fully customizable reports.
 You can share or send this audit report to your clients.
-The reports are easy to understand, with you can follow instructions to improve your website pages and resources.
+The reports are easy to understand, and you can follow instructions to improve your website pages and resources.

 3.4 Website Auditor Conclusion